axelheer/nein-linq/README.md

 ```

-*Note*: injecting instance methods is not as efficient as injecting static methods.
+***Note***: injecting instance methods is not as efficient as injecting static methods.
 Just don't use the former ones, if not really necessary.
 Furthermore, injecting instance methods of a sealed type reduces the overhead a bit, since there are more things that only need to be done once.
 Okay, nothing new to say here.

-**New:** to be more hacky and use less extension method ceremony, it's now (Version `1.7.0`) possible to inject properties directly whithin in models.
+***One more thing:*** to be more hacky and use less extension method ceremony, it's possible to inject properties directly within in models.

 ```csharp
 public class Model